 Multiple studies/academic papers have been published supporting Lipiodol flushing’s role in fertility treatment.
 The most recent was published in April 2017 in the New England Journal of Medicine, which found that Lipiodol flush was more successful than IVF in producing good outcomes in women with Infertility of no known cause.

-Western Ultrasound for Women are proud to be the first private ultrasound practice offering Lipiodol Flushing to the women of Western Australia.
+Western Ultrasound for Women is proud to be the first private ultrasound practice offering Lipiodol Flushing to women in Perth, Western Australia.